apache/cassandra-java-driver/README.md

 ## Getting the driver

-The driver artifacts are published in Maven central, under the group id [com.datastax.oss]; there are multiple modules, all prefixed with `java-driver-`.
+The driver artifacts are published in Maven central, under the group id [org.apache.cassandra]; there are multiple modules, all prefixed with `java-driver-`.

 ```xml